-If a disabled student contacts you, discuss the program in detail and outline the nature of the program including possible difficulties and risks, while being sure not to discourage the student from applying to the program.
-Encourage the student with a disability to contact the campus Student Office for Academic Resources to seek an opinion.
+If you become aware that a student has a disability and is applying for, or is a participant in, your program, discuss the program in detail and outline the nature of the program including possible difficulties and risks, while being sure not to discourage the student from applying to the program.
+Refer to the Program Expectations Inventory that you completed at all of your informational meetings.
+Encourage all students contact their support team on campus to discussion study away concerns.

 Another good source for faculty and the student alike is Mobility International, a non-profit organization that is committed to empowering people with disabilities around the world.
 In particular, they can provide assistance and guidance on international programs and exchanges.
 Keep the Rinker Center for Study Away & International Education informed so that they are in conversation with our health insurance provider and have an understanding of what exactly will be covered in the event of an emergency.